Georgina Rizk: Personal life

-She later married the renowned Lebanese singer Walid Toufic in 1990.
+She married Lebanese singer Walid Toufic in 1990.
 She has two children with him.

 She has been a judge for the Miss Lebanon pageants.

-Her sister was jailed in Syria for murdering her own husband.
+Her sister was jailed in Syria for murdering her husband.

-In addition to Arabic, she can speak English, French, and Italian.
-Rizk has said she learned Italian from her Italian half-sister, fashion designer Felicina Rossi.

 Rizk has a Canadian maternal nephew, actor Ty Wood.

-Role in the Arab-Israeli conflict and Lebanese civil war
+Role in the Arab-Israeli conflict and Lebanese Civil War

 Even though Rizk was a model who became a popular figure in Lebanon for her achievements, she never had any interest or aspirations to be involved in politics.
 However, Rizk was often involuntarily drawn into the regional conflict.
-This was largely due to the current political events at the time, with her country Lebanon caught up in the Arab-Israeli war and strategically positioned near the heart of the conflict.
+This was largely due to the current political events at the time, with her country Lebanon caught up in the Arab-Israeli conflict and strategically positioned near the heart of the conflict.

-When she was competing in the Miss Universe 1971 contest based in Miami, Florida, she was reportedly on friendly terms with the Miss Israel contestant Etty Orgad, whom she "met and enjoyed knowing" according to Rizk.
+At Miss Universe 1971, in Miami, Florida, she was reportedly on friendly terms with the Miss Israel contestant Etty Orgad, whom she "met and enjoyed knowing" according to Rizk.
 She responded to criticism by stating that "this is a beauty contest, not politics" and that the conflict "is the government's worry, not mine."

 In 1972, at the Lod Airport Massacre in Israel, 17 Puerto Rican tourists, among others, were murdered by Palestine militant terrorists under the banner of the PLO.
 As a result, Rizk was forbidden to attend the Miss Universe 1972 in Puerto Rico to crown her successor due to fear of a revenge attack.
-She stated that she herself was afraid to attend the beauty pageant in fear of what might happen.
+She stated that she was afraid to attend the beauty pageant for fear of what might happen.

-At the dawning and height of the Lebanese civil war in the mid 1970s, she was again drawn into the conflict when she began a romantic relationship with Palestinian PLO militant and intelligence official Ali Hassan Salameh, who was nicknamed "The Red Prince" due to his lavish lifestyle, playboy persona, and bloodlust.
-(Salameh was allegedly still married to his first wife Um Hassan when their affair began.)
+In the Lebanese Civil War in the mid-1970s, she was drawn into the conflict when she began a romantic relationship with Palestinian PLO militant and intelligence official Ali Hassan Salameh, who was nicknamed "The Red Prince" due to his lavish lifestyle, and playboy persona.
+(Salameh was allegedly still married to his first wife Um Hassan when their affair began).
 The date on which the couple was married is widely disputed.
-Yasser Arafat was said to disapprove of their pre-marital relationship because it clearly violated the traditional conservative Arab status quo, and he remained hostile to Georgina Rizk due to that.
+Yasser Arafat was said to disapprove of their pre-marital relationship because it violated the traditional conservative Arab status quo, and he remained hostile to Rizk due to that.

 After her marriage, in keeping with Salameh's traditional Muslim background and conservative Palestinian culture, Rizk quit her modeling and film careers, staying mostly at home.
 The couple were said to only be known to socialize with fellow wealthy Lebanese and Palestinians.